-To explore the growth of cryptocurrency and its impact on philanthropy further, we will be joined by Pat Duffy, Co-Founder of The Giving Block and Amanda Nelson, Vice President of Orr Group to discuss the emerging opportunities.
-If your nonprofit isn’t already accepting cryptocurrency, join to learn more about the benefits, risks, and considerations for integrating cryptocurrency as a giving option.
-For donors considering making a gift of cryptocurrency, sign up to hear about the tax benefits and growing community of crypto philanthropists.
+To explore the growth of cryptocurrency and its impact on philanthropy further, we are joined by Pat Duffy, Co-Founder of The Giving Block and Amanda Nelson, Vice President of Orr Group to discuss the emerging opportunities.
+If your nonprofit isn’t already accepting cryptocurrency, listen to learn more about the benefits, risks, and considerations for integrating cryptocurrency as a giving option.
+For donors considering making a gift of cryptocurrency, listen to hear about the tax benefits and growing community of crypto philanthropists.

 KEY LEARNING OBJECTIVES:

 - Understanding cryptocurrency as a growing asset class and its impact on the philanthropic sector

 - How to accept crypto donations and the upside to accepting these types of donations

 - The tax benefits associated with crypto giving

 WHO SHOULD WATCH:

 - Current nonprofit board members

 - Anyone who works for a nonprofit organization that is currently accepting cryptocurrency donations

 - Anyone who works for a nonprofit organization that is thinking about accepting cryptocurrency donations